moparisthebest/PagePlusBalance/README.md

 TODO:
 ----------------------
+1. Page plus sends dates in 3 different formats, '2013-06-21', 'June 21, 2013', and '6/21/2013',
+perhaps parse those and display them in a single format?
-1. You suggest it, via a github issue or email!
+2. You suggest it, via a github issue or email!